Hydrotherosaurus: Description

-Hydrotherosaurus was a medium-sized plesiosaur, measuring approximately 7.8–8 m long.
+Hydrotherosaurus was a medium-sized plesiosaur, with an estimated body length of 7.8–8.8 m long and body mass of around 1.9 MT.
 It has one of the longest necks relative to total length among elasmosaurids, with 60 vertebrae in total.
 It had a small head that measured about 33 cm long, a streamlined body, and four large flippers that were specially designed to help the huge animal balance, move, and accelerate itself.
 Like other elasmosaurs, Hydrotherosaurus is thought to have been an active, fish-eating animal.

 Classification

 The following cladogram shows the phylogenetic position of Hydrotherosaurus within Elasmosauridae: